dialecticalpraxis/website/_portfolio/philosophy.md

 #what displays when the item is clicked:
 title: Philosophy
-subtitle: My philosophical framework for approaching adult learning resarch and practice
+subtitle: My philosophical framework for approaching adult learning resarch and practice.
 #image:
 #alt: image alt text